The Trip to Bountiful

-The Trip to Bountiful is a 1985 American drama film directed by Peter Masterson and starring Geraldine Page, John Heard, Carlin Glynn, Richard Bradford and Rebecca De Mornay.
-It was adapted by Horton Foote from his 1953 play of the same name.
+The Trip to Bountiful is a 1985 American road drama film directed by Peter Masterson and starring Geraldine Page, John Heard, Carlin Glynn, Richard Bradford and Rebecca De Mornay.
+It was adapted by Horton Foote from his 1953 play.
 The film features a soundtrack by J.A.C.
 Redford featuring Will Thompson's "Softly and Tenderly" sung by Cynthia Clawson.
 Geraldine Page won the Academy Award for Best Actress for her performance as Mrs. Watts and Horton Foote was nominated for the Academy Award for Best Adapted Screenplay.

-The film is partially set in the titular community of Bountiful, a fictitious Texas town.
-Although part of the film is set in Houston, Texas (as was the original play), the movie was shot in Dallas.
+The film is partially set in the community of Bountiful, a fictitious Texas town.
+Although part of the film is set in Houston (as was the original play), the movie was shot in Dallas.

 Plot

 The film, set in the post-World War II 1940s, tells the story of an elderly woman, Carrie Watts, who wants to return to her home, the small, rural, agriculture-based town of Bountiful near the Texas Gulf coast between Houston and Corpus Christi, where she grew up, but she's frequently stopped from leaving Houston by her daughter-in-law and her overprotective son, who will not let her travel alone.
 Her son and daughter-in-law both know that the town has long since disappeared, due to the Depression.
 Long-term out-migration was caused by the draw-down of all the town's able-bodied men to the wartime draft calls and by the demand for industrial workers in the war production plants of the big cities.

-Old Mrs. Watts is determined to outwit her son and bossy daughter-in-law, and sets out to catch a train, only to find that trains do not go to Bountiful anymore.
+Old Mrs. Watts is determined to outwit her son and bossy daughter-in-law, and sets out to catch a train, only to find that trains no longer go to Bountiful.
 She eventually boards a bus to a town near her childhood home.
 On the journey, she befriends a woman traveling alone and reminisces about her younger years and grieves for her lost relatives.
 Her son and daughter-in-law eventually track her down, with the help of the local police force; however, Mrs. Watts is determined.
 The local sheriff, moved by her yearning to visit her girlhood home, offers to drive her out to what remains of Bountiful.
 The town is deserted and the few remaining structures are derelict.
 Mrs. Watts learns that the last occupant of the town and the woman with whom she had hoped to live, has recently died.
 She is moved to tears as she surveys her father's land and the remains of the family home.
 Having accepted the reality of the current condition of Bountiful and knowing that she has reached her goal of returning there before dying, she is ready to return to Houston when her son and daughter-in-law arrive to drive her back.
 Having confronted their common history in Bountiful, the three commit to live more peacefully together.
 They begin their drive back to Houston.